ktdreyer/txkoji/README.rst

 Logging in
 ----------

-Your Koji hub must support GSSAPI authentication, and you must have a valid Kerberos ticket.
+Your Koji hub must support GSSAPI or Client SSL authentication.
+You must have a valid Kerberos ticket or SSL keypair.

 .. code-block:: python